 Is the sponsor trying to improve patient adherence to insulin, saving countless lives?
 Or are they testing your tolerance to prescribe drugs that cost more than your house to save those same lives?
 Can they influence your prescribing habits by inserting some insidious copy?

-The truth is probably a lot more routine and neutral, but you get the idea.
-In fact, some clinicians feel these surveys are a good chance to ensure new products have front-line clinician input.
+The truth is probably a lot more pedestrian, but you get the idea.
+In fact, some clinicians (myself included) feel these surveys are a good chance to ensure new products have front-line clinician input.

 A noble and valiant effort, indeed.
 However, before you get too optimistic, there is another aspect to consider.

 3. It's Difficult to Budget the Extra Income

 You'll never be able to plan for an invitation to a survey or how much it'll pay.
 And the frequency?
 Forget it.

 Depending on your area of expertise, the frequency you receive paid medical surveys can be highly variable.
 If you are a member of a single medical market research panel, you may only qualify for one or two surveys a year.
 You likely won't earn near enough to even notice.

 In other words, don't quit your day job.
 Currently, clinicians working in a sexy field like hematology, neurology or psychiatry are more likely to be targeted than others.

 Why?
-That’s where the you find the concentration of the research, and thus marketing dollars.
+That's where the you find the concentration of the research & development activity, and thus marketing dollars.
 Remember hepatitis C?
-GI folks, especially hepatologists, were probably the hottest people in the industry in the years leading up to the release of Sovaldi and Harvoni.
+GI folks, especially hepatologists, were probably the hottest people in the industry in the years leading up to and after the release of Sovaldi and Harvoni.

 For a while, gastroenterologists weren't as sought after, but this is changing again.
-To maximize your potential invitations, and therefore earnings, sign up for several of the paid medical survey panels you trust.
+To maximize your potential invitations, and therefore earnings, sign up for as many of the paid medical survey panels.
 This increases the chances of being invited to a paid medical survey at any given time.